hrbrmstr/statebins/README.md

 <!-- output: html_document -->

-statebins is an alternative to choropleth maps for US States
+statebins is an alternative to choropleth maps for USA States

 The following functions are implemented: